billziss-gh/EnergyBar/README.md

 ![NowPlaying](doc/NowPlaying.png)

 - Shows the currently playing track and artist.
-- Tap to change the display between track and artist.
+- Can be configured to show the Active App on tap.
 - Long press to launch the current media player.

 ### Control